Jiamingxu20/ECE-385/README.md

 ![Image](https://github.com/Jiamingxu20/ECE-385/blob/master/Final/ECE385-HelperTools-master/PNG%20To%20Hex/On-Chip%20Memory/sprite_originals/gamebegin0.png)

-We re-create the classic tank battle game, Batlle City, into a PvP version on FPGA board, in which two players are able to control their each tank to battle via keyboard.
+We re-create the classic tank battle game, Battle City, into a PvP version on FPGA board, in which two players are able to control each tank to battle via keyboard.